allenai/natural-instructions/tasks/README.md

 `task854_hippocorpus_classification` | Classifying whether a story is imagined, recalled, or retold (based on HIPPOCORPUS) | Classification
 `task855_conv_ai_2_classification` | Classifying whether one conversation participant is a bot or human (based on conv_ai_2) | Classification
 `task856_conv_ai_2_classification` | Classifying whether a conversation starter is written by a bot or a human (based on conv_ai_2) | Classification
+`task861_asdiv_addsub_question_answering` | Given a mathematical question , find the most suitable numerical answer| Answer Generation
+`task862_asdiv_multidiv_question_answering` |Given a mathematical question , find the most suitable numerical answer| Answer Generation
+`task863_asdiv_multiop_question_answering` |Given a mathematical question , find the most suitable numerical answer| Answer Generation
+`task864_asdiv_singleop_question_answering` |Given a mathematical question , find the most suitable numerical answer| Answer Generation
+`task865_mawps_addsub_question_answering` |Given a mathematical question , find the most suitable numerical answer|Answer Generation
+`task866_mawps_multidiv_question_answering` |Given a mathematical question , find the most suitable numerical answer| Answer Generation
+`task867_mawps_multiop_question_answering` |Given a mathematical question , find the most suitable numerical answer| Answer Generation
+`task868_mawps_singleop_question_answering` |Given a mathematical question , find the most suitable numerical answer|Answer Generation
+`task933_wiki_auto_style_transfer` | Rewrite wikipedia sentences in simple English. | Style Transfer `task1087_two_number_sum` | Given a list of integers and a target sum, return a pair of integers that sum to the target | Answer Generation
+`task1088_array_of_products` | Given an integer array in the input, return an array such that its element at each location is equal to the product of elements at every other location in the input array" | Answer Generation
-`task1115_alt_ja_id_translation` | Given a Japanese language sentence translate it into Bahasa Indonesia language. | Translation
+`task1089_check_monotonic_array` | Check if the given array is monotonic or not  | Answer Generation `task1115_alt_ja_id_translation` | Given a Japanese language sentence translate it into Bahasa Indonesia language. | Translation
 `task1116_alt_id_ja_translation` | Given a Bahasa Indonesia language sentence translate it into Japanese language. | Translation
 `task1117_alt_ja_id_answer_generation` | Generate answer yes or no for Japanese and Bahasa Indonesia translation pair. | Answer Generation